Improving Makeup Face Verification by Exploring Part-Based Representations: Experiments

 To check generalization, we adopted a new protocol where the threshold is defined on a dataset (EER point) and the performance is computed on all datasets using the same threshold in terms of HTER (cross dataset).
 Table~\ref{tab_cross} shows the results of this cross-dataset protocol.
-The datasets are shown in the rows, where the threshold and weights of the fusion are defined.
+The datasets are shown in the rows, where the threshold and weights of the LLR fusion are defined.
 The HTER of the four datasets are shown from the second to fourth column, and their average, standard deviation and maximum (worst result in the generalization) in the last three columns.
 The features used in the experiments were the same reported as best results in Table~\ref{tab_RESULTS}.
 Again, reductions in error rates are observed when fusing with the facial parts and thirds.
 However, this time the best results were achieved with the fusion of holistic with facial thirds.

 After verifying the gains obtained by combining the scores of holistic approaches with that based on parts, we evaluated the performance of the best combinations with results available in the literature.
 To be fair, we adopted the same protocol and metrics defined in the original publications of the datasets.
-The protocol of YMU dataset~\cite{ymu_2012,Chen2016} evaluates the performance of the verification for images before makeup, after makeup and matching one before with one after.
-The EER of the proposed approaches compared with the literature is shown in Table~\ref{tab_YMU}.
-As can be seen, our proposed pipeline achieved the state of the art for YMU dataset.
+The protocol of YMU dataset~\cite{ymu_2012,Chen2016} evaluates the performance of non-makeup vs makeup in terms of EER.
+Our results presented in Table~\ref{tab_RESULTS} showed error rates significantly smaller than previous works~\cite{Chen2013_LGGP, Chen2016} following their protocol.
+We did not compare with more recent works~\cite{SAEED2021106921, roy2021local}, since they had proposed their own protocols for YMU.
 The protocol for other three datasets (EMFD, FAM and M501) considers only non-makeup vs makeup reported in terms of mean accuracy of 5 folds, using the same number of positive and negative trials in the test set.
 The comparison of the proposed results with literature is presented in Table~\ref{tab_other}.
 Our pipeline achieved competitive results in all datasets (with improvements when fusing with facial parts) even without any retraining of the CNN models with makeup face trials as the competitors.

+In Fig.~\ref{fig:ablationmakeup} we present some examples of misclassifications in the best holistic system for each makeup dataset that are fixed when we fuse them with facial parts, showing the potential of our proposed approach.